tranandh87/WeatherForecast/README.md

 # WeatherForecast Android App
 Simple weather app for outside person

-Note: This app querires wetather data from openweathermap.org and the data and accuracy is dependent on the api
+Note: This app queries weather data from openweathermap.org and the data and accuracy is dependent on the api

 Supports API 16 and above

 Pre-Requirement to run this app
 1. Should be run on real device with Google Play Services enabled.
+Can also run on emulator with play services, locations and mock location data enabled.

 Features:
 1. Shows current location weather on launching the app